ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 Last login: Wed Dec 14 14:21:01 2022 from 192.168.253.6
 ```

-To determine the IP address or addresses of your IP Fabric system:
+To determine the IP address(es) of your IP Fabric system:

 ```shell
 ip addr show